nav-dev-2000/docsbot-dev-testing/src/pages/docs/embeddable-chat-widget.md

   alignment: "left", //alignment of the widget can be "left" or "right".
   headerAlignment: "center", //alignment of the header can be "left" or "center".
 Default is "center".
   logo: "https://yourdomain.com/imageurl.png", //logo for the header can be null, or a public image url.
 Recommended max height is 36px.
+  hideHeader: false, //hide the header of the widget.
+Only works when embedded into a page.
+Default is false.
   botIcon: false, //icon for bot avatar can be "comment", "robot", "life-ring", "info", "book", or an image url.
 Default is false.
   supportLink: "https://docsbot.ai/", //link to your support page.
 If null|false, no button will be shown.
   showButtonLabel: true, // Show the button text label or not.